Click to Get 2 FREE Boxes/Cans

 In this case, erring on the side of caution is essential to ensure the health and well-being of your little one.
 Discard any leftover formula that has been in contact with your little one's mouth, and prepare fresh formula bottles for each feeding.

-While frozen breast milk lollies have become popular for soothing sore gums during teething, the FDA advises against giving your child anything frozen to chew on, as it may harm their gums.
+While frozen breast milk lollies have become popular for soothing sore gums during teething, the FDA advises against giving your child anything frozen, including formula, as it may harm their gums and degrade the quality of the nutrients.

 Instead, gentler teething remedies such as massaging the gums with your finger or offering a rubber teething toy can help ease discomfort.
 Chilling toys in the refrigerator (not the freezer) may provide additional relief to your baby.